otrack/cloud-computing-infrastructures/warmup/raspi/install.md

 	ssh pirate@laperouse.local

 To ease networking operations, we use the same SSH key everywhere.
-The private and public parts of the key are respectively available under the name `pi` and `pi.pub`.
+The private and public parts of the key are respectively available [here](https://github.com/otrack/cloud-computing-hands-on/setup/pi) and [there](https://github.com/otrack/cloud-computing-hands-on/setup/pi.pub).
 Install the public part on the Raspberry Pi and the private part on your computer.
 Check that everything is working properly.

 Once you manage to install a Pi, repeat the above operation for two additional ones.
-Thus, your team should have a total of three operational Pis.
+Thus, in total, your team should have a total of three operational Pis.

 ## 2. Cluster